StevenBentley/strimzi-lab/taxi-example/doc/README.md

 ## Getting Data into the System

 First things first, we need to make our dataset accessible from the cluster.
-The example connector that has been built relys on hosting the file on an FTP server.
+The example connector that has been built relies on hosting the file on an FTP server.
 For convenience, we use a python library `pyftpdlib` to host the file with the username and password set to `strimzi`.
+For instructions on running the FTP server see [Running the Python FTP server](https://github.com/adam-cattermole/strimzi-lab/tree/add-taxi-example/taxi-example#running-the-python-ftp-server)

 We have built a connector, which consists of both the connector itself and tasks.
 The tasks are invoked based on the configuration of `tasks.max`, and the `poll()` function is called to retrieve data.
 We use the [FTPConnection.java](../taxi-connect/src/main/java/io/strimzi/util/FTPConnection.java) class, which provides a wrapper to the existing Apache Commons [FTPClient](https://commons.apache.org/proper/commons-net/apidocs/org/apache/commons/net/ftp/FTPClient.html).
 It should be mentioned however that invoking several tasks to stream data from the same file could result in undesirable behaviour and out of order messages, so we do not use the `maxTasks` parameter in `taskConfigs(..)`.